joshl26/joshl26/README.md

 - 🤝 I love to meet new people and network.
 - 🎾 I enjoy the outdoors, camping and snowboarding.

 ## 📫 Looking for someone to collaborate on a project?
 Want to have a coffee chat?
 Or hire my services as a designer?
-Please contact me at the email address below.
+Please contact me at [here](http://joshlehman.ca/contact)

 Feel free to reach me out to me [here](http://joshlehman.ca/contact)